mohammedbalila/pulumi-iac-aws/README.md

 # AWS Infrastructure as Code with Pulumi

-A cost-optimized, reliable AWS infrastructure setup using Pulumi TypeScript for deploying applications with App Runner, PostgreSQL database, and Lambda functions.
+A cost-optimized, reliable AWS infrastructure setup using Pulumi TypeScript for deploying applications with App Runner and a PostgreSQL database.

 ## Architecture Overview